w31rdm4ch1nZ/consensys_bootcamp_2021_final_project/README.md

 Starting with this 4th participant, we’ll work to redefine this process so those outputs give a chance of a more interesting (allowing modulating and factoring “intensity”, like in the quadratic voting and Vickery auctions mechanism – cf. Radical markets) and more fair pricing mechanism – especially to new-comers, minority trends, etc. that with some “expertise” could be understood as the real driver of the next wave without giving all opportunity to the current super-stars to just transition and make their the new trend, and keeping extracting the value out of those who pioneered the technics and creative process now becoming dominant trend through the same dominant network.
 It relates to a larger pb, that designing market mechanisms must confront.
 The new-comers are badly out of luck once the market mechanisms don’t handle the first mover advantage – without acknowledging the fairy tale of (in)-genious strategist whose benefited from a great alignment of where-when-who (the “who” being a human/social network capacity, not individuals, but ready to give in the myth of the one-man rising from the void to give life to novelty).
 And what is fair is only the result of this narrative that eludes the power structure at play here (monopolistic inherited behaviors embedded in the current market institution).

+## ANNEX 2:

+All of it might be optimized (a beta version, fully functional) and re-architectured using the "counterfactual instanciation" pattern (where a lot seems to be possible of-chain without breaking the security model of channels - cf. Counterfactual: Generalized State Channel article).